 States where short-term health insurance is not sold

 Although short-term policies are available in many states, there are some areas where you will not be able to purchase this type of coverage.
 In the following states, legislation makes the sale of short-term health insurance illegal:

 Should I purchase short-term health insurance?

 Your best use of a short-term health insurance plan is to fill a gap in coverage until you can find a longer-term health insurance option.
 Therefore, it is a temporary solution that could be an excellent option to consider in the following scenarios:

 - Losing a job

-- Don't qualify for a special enrollment period (SEP)
+- Not qualifying for a special enrollment period (SEP)

 - Students who may be in college and need coverage during the school year

 - Aging out of a parent's plan